1. Origin and meaning

 A. It was created by the combined energy of Brahma, Vishnu and Mahesh.

-B. This was given by Bruhaspati, the Guru of the deities to Vishnu.
+B. This was given by Bruhaspati to Vishnu.

 C. Krushna procured it from the deities (devatamandal).

 D. Krushna and Arjun assisted the fire deity (Agni) in burning the Khandav forest.
-In return He presented Krushna with a discus and a koumodaki mace.
+In return He presented Krushna with a Sudarshan-chakra and a koumodaki mace.

-B. After its release the enemy is annihilated and it returns to the attacker.
+B. After its release, the enemy is annihilated and it returns to the one who has wielded it.

-C. Even after releasing it, it remains within the control of the attacker.
+C. Even after releasing it, it remains within the control of the one who has wielded it.

-D. It travels along the shunyamarg (path of zero stress nature and can reach anywhere
+D. It travels along the shunyamarg (path of zero stress nature) and hence, can reach anywhere

 Information with regard to its composition is as given below.